Here are some interesting Barbados Facts which were chosen and researched by kids especially for kids.

 Barbados has the wealthiest population in the Eastern Caribbean.
 However, more people leave the island than immigrate.
 The population growth rate is very low.

 Barbados’ main ecosystems are the marine and coastal ecosystems.
-Barbados is home to turtles such as hawksbills and leatherback turtles.
-Land animals also include bats, lizards and green monkeys.
+Barbados is home to four species of turtles such as green turtles, loggerhead turtles as well as hawksbills and leatherback turtles.

-There are 270 bird species in Barbados, but just one is endemic, that means this species can only be found on this island.
-Most animals on the island were introduced by humans.
+There are 270 bird species living in Barbados, but just one is endemic, that means this species can only be found on this island.
+This is the Barbados bullfinch.

 The main industries are tourism, sugar production and light manufacturing.
 Natural resources include petroleum, natural gas and fish.
 The most important agricultural products are vegetables, cotton and sugar cane.